Elizabeth Rayner

+Life

-She was born Elizabeth Collier, the daughter of Jonathan Collier of Dalston (1676-1751), mercer and a Director of the South Sea Company.
+She was born Elizabeth Collier, the daughter of Jonathan Collier of Dalston (1676–1751), mercer and a Director of the South Sea Company.
 Through her sister Susanna Collier, Mrs John Lewis, Mrs Rayner was the great-aunt of Peter Burrell Jr.; his second daughter, Isabella, married Lord Algernon Percy, and his third daughter, Frances, married Hugh Percy, later 2nd Duke of Northumberland.

-Elizabeth married widower John Rayner [d.
-1777] in 1754.
+Elizabeth married widower John Rayner (d.
+1777) in 1754.

 Elizabeth Rayner converted to Unitarianism on hearing Theophilus Lindsey preach, following which, she became a regular attendant at Essex Street Chapel.
-She was a generous friend to, and a constant benefactress to Unitarian causes.
+She was a generous friend and benefactress to Unitarian causes.

-She became acquainted with Joseph Priestley when he was preparing his removal to Birmingham in 1779.
-She contributed towards the cost of Priestley's moving, and gave him annual gifts of £50, as well as bearing the full cost of publishing his History of Early Opinions Concerning Christ (1786), which is dedicated to her.
-In addition, at his request, she set aside some stocks for Joseph Priestley Jr. to purchase a partnership.
+She became acquainted with Joseph Priestley when he was preparing to move to Birmingham in 1779.
+She contributed towards the cost of his move, and gave him annual gifts of £50, as well as bearing the full cost of publishing his History of Early Opinions Concerning Christ (1786), which is dedicated to her.
+In addition, at his request, she set aside some stocks for his son, Joseph Priestley Jr., to purchase a partnership.

-When William Winterbotham was incarcerated for four years in Newgate prison for allegedly uttering the phrase "French Revolution" and criticising the slave trade, Rev Lindsey and Mrs Rayner were a constant support.
-Winterbotham subsequently named his two eldest sons Rayner Winterbotham (1798-1879) and Lindsey Winterbotham (1799-1871), respectively.
+When William Winterbotham was incarcerated for four years in Newgate prison for allegedly uttering the phrase "French Revolution" and criticising the slave trade, Rev. Lindsey and Mrs Rayner were a constant support.
+Winterbotham subsequently named his two eldest sons Rayner Winterbotham (1798–1879) and Lindsey Winterbotham (1799–1871), respectively.

+Death

-Mrs Rayner died at her home in Titchfield Street on 11 July 1800, aged 84.
+Elizabeth Rayner died at her home in Titchfield Street on 11 July 1800, aged 84.
 In her will, she asked for a simple burial, in a lead-lined coffin in "Mr Lindsay's vault", in Bunhill Fields.
 She made numerous bequests, including £2,000 in public stock to Dr Priestley, and a separate bequest for his son William.